-(2) The EPRA net initial yield rate is defined as the annualized contractual rent, net of property operating expenses, after deducting lease incentives, divided by
+(2) The EPRA net initial yield rate is defined as the annualized contractual rent, net of property operating expenses, after deducting lease incentives, divided by the portfolio value including duties.

 1.8.5 EPRA cost ratios

 (1) Excluding costs incurred in 2019 in connection with the proposed subsidiarization of the residential business (€2.6 million) and costs incurred for the Paris 2024 Olympic Village project (€1.4 million); the 2019 EPRA cost ratios including and excluding vacancy are stable at 21.6% and 20.0% respectively.